Egroegw/fuzzy-dollop/README.md

-# fuzzy-dollop
+# HW 1: a TODO list with node.js and MongoDB

-HW 1: a TODO list with node.js and MongoDB
+This is a TODO list app made with node.js and MongoDB.